Ayurveda considers sex as a part and parcel of our everyone’s life. But as with most of the rules of life, – control and moderation are the keywords.

 5. With people who too obese or very emaciated.

 After delivery, if it is normal delivery, a gap of 2 – 3 months is considered desirable.
 If it is C-section, a gap of 5 – 6 months is desirable.

 7. With any woman, other than one’s wife.

 Ayurveda strictly recommends fidelity and being faithful.
 It concentrates more on love factor than lust factor.

 8. With animals like the goat, buffalo etc

 Ayurveda is against bestiality.

-9. In the abode of the teacher, gods and kings in monasteries, burial ground, places of torture and of sacrifice and meeting of four roads.
+9. In the abode of the teacher, gods, and kings in monasteries, burial ground, places of torture and of sacrifice and meeting of four roads.

 10. On days of special significance

 Special days like a new moon, full moon, eclipse, festivals, mourning days and others.
 This technique not only gives a break to both the partners from sex but also brings freshness.
-Occasional restraint is key for a healthy and refreshing sex experience.
+Occasional restraint is key to a healthy and refreshing sex experience.